Top page ( quantum mechanics and Einstein relativity are wrong )

 This violates Bell inequality !

-In conclution, if the photon is a indivisible particle, the strange nonlocal phenomena such as the entanglement are actually occurring, and we must believe this faster-than-light transmission.
+In conclusion, if the photon is a (fictitious) indivisible particle, the strange nonlocal phenomena such as the entanglement are actually occurring, and we must believe this fantasy faster-than-light transmission.

-In other words, if the photon is a dividable electromagnetic wave, we need not consider this fantasy.
+In other words, if the photon is a dividable electromagnetic wave, we need not consider this fantasy superluminal entanglement action.

-You can easily judge which case (photon is a particle or wave) is more natural.
+You can easily judge which case (photon is a (fictitious) particle or realistic light wave ) is more natural.

 Because, they are obstructing development of "real" science under their present stance .